kushptl1/IS620proj/README.md

 The Products and Product_Category entities have many to one relationship.
 Here, single category can have multiple products but single product can not belong to many categories.

-The Products and Review entities have many to many relationship.
-Multiple products can have multiple reviews from multiple customers.
+The Products and Review entities have one to many relationship.
+A single product can have multiple reviews.
+But a single review can belong to single product only.

 The Products and Recommendations entities have many to many relationship.
 Multiple products can have multiple recommendations from multiple customers.

-The Recommendations and Customer entities have many to many relationship.
-As single customer can give many recommendations.
-Similarly one kind of recommendation can also given by multiple customers.
-Hence, multiple recommendations can belong to many customers.
+The Recommendations and Customer entities have many to one relationship.
+As Single customer can give many recommendations.
+But single recommendation can belong to one customer only.

 Hence, the E-R Diagram basically provides a foundation for design and development of an Online Shopping DB System.